Refugee crisis: Armenians

 Azerbaijan launched a military offensive in September 2023, following a ten-month military siege of Nagorno-Karabakh (Artsakh) involving the sabotage of public infrastructure and the blockade of essential supplies, which caused a humanitarian crisis.
 Before the Second Nagorno-Karabakh War in 2020, the region had an estimated population of 150,000 which decreased in the aftermath of the war.
-Faced with extreme anti-Armenian sentiment and threats of violence, over 100,000 ethnic Armenians — representing 99% of the remaining population of Nagorno-Karabakh, — fled to Armenia, triggering a refugee crisis in the country.
+Faced with extreme anti-Armenian sentiment and threats of violence, over 100,000 ethnic Armenians — representing 99% of the remaining population of Nagorno-Karabakh, — fled to Armenia, triggering a refugee crisis.
 Observers, including international leaders and human rights organizations, have characterized the displacement as ethnic cleansing or a crime against humanity.
 Armenia has struggled to absorb and support the incoming refugees, facing acute challenges in funding, housing, and long-term integration for those uprooted.